Real-Time Situational Awareness for Missions

 - Ensure compliance with various mandates for accountability, security and procurement

-- Predict and resolve issues before they impact the mission
+- Predict and resolve issues before they impact the mission with AI/ML technologies

 Monitors and analyzes IT systems and network behavior for F-35 fighter jets with Splunk Enterprise.